Egyptian Museum: 20th and 21st centuries

 The museum's gardens used to reach the banks of the Nile; however, in 1954, the majority of the property was seized to build the Cairo Municipality Building.

 In 2004, the museum appointed Wafaa El Saddik as the first female director general.

-In the Egyptian Revolution of 2011, the museum was broken into, and reportedly was used as a torture site, with protestors forcibly and unlawfully detained and allegedly abused, according to reports, videos, and eyewitness accounts.
+In the Egyptian Revolution of 2011, the museum was broken into and reportedly used as a torture site, with protestors forcibly detained and allegedly abused, according to reports, videos, and eyewitness accounts.
 Activists state that "men were being tortured with electric shocks, whips and wires," and "women were tied to fences and trees."
 Singer and activist Ramy Essam was among those detained and tortured.

-During this time, two mummies were destroyed, several artifacts were damaged, and 54 objects were stolen.
+During this time, two mummies were destroyed, a third was damaged by fire, several artifacts were damaged, and 54 objects were stolen.
 Twenty-five of the missing objects were found soon after on the grounds of the museum.
 Among these were six of seven Ushabtis of Yuya, and a statuette recovered in 2014; one shabti remains missing.
 The restored artifacts were displayed in September 2013 in an exhibition titled "Damaged and Restored".
-Among these artifacts were two statues of King Tutankhamun made of cedar wood and covered with gold, a statue of King Akhenaten, Ushabti statues that belonged to the Nubian kings, a mummy of a child that was unwrapped due to its bandages being burned, and a small polychrome glass vase.
+Among these artefacts were two statues of King Tutankhamun made of cedar wood and covered with gold, a statue of King Akhenaten, Ushabti statues that belonged to the Nubian kings, a mummy of a child that was unwrapped due to its bandages being burned, and a small polychrome glass vase.